Altnaveigh landmine attack

 In the Altnaveigh landmine attack of 19 May 1981, five British soldiers were killed and their armoured vehicle destroyed by a Provisional IRA landmine at Altnaveigh, a rural area outside Newry in County Armagh, Northern Ireland.
 The landmine was detonated remotely when the vehicle passed over it.
 The attack happened during a period of heightened tension over the 1981 Irish hunger strike.

 Background

 Since 1970, the IRA had been waging a guerrilla campaign against the British security forces in Northern Ireland.
 This campaign was particularly intense in the rural south of County Armagh, which borders the Republic of Ireland.
 The IRA's South Armagh Brigade regularly launched attacks on British Army and Royal Ulster Constabulary (RUC) patrols.
 In April 1979, four RUC officers were killed and their armoured vehicle destroyed by a roadside bomb in Bessbrook.
 Later that year, 18 British soldiers were killed by roadside bombs in the Warrenpoint ambush, the deadliest attack on British troops during the conflict.

 In March 1981, IRA prisoners began a hunger strike in a bid to have political status reinstated.
-One of the hunger strikers, Raymond McCreesh, was from Camlough in south County Armagh.
+One of the hunger strikers, Raymond McCreesh, was from Camlough in south County Armagh, the attack occurred two days before McCreesh died on the strike on the 21 May 1981.
 There were mass protests and an increase in IRA activity during the strike.